 And if you're looking for a tour to Kenya and Tanzania that's on the slightly more adventurous side, I can highly recommend Rock My Adventure.

-The Kenya & Tanzania tour we did is running twice in 2020, and costs roughly $3700 per person (not including flights).
+The Kenya & Tanzania tour we did costs roughly $3800 per person (not including flights).
 This is excellent value when you consider that it includes all your accommodation and transport (usually in private vehicles), multiple safaris, the majority of your meals, and tons of bucket list activities.